sowcow/blog/content/posts/shorts.md

 - random
 ---

 There are alot of fools...
-More than they think...
+More than they think there are.